andrew/ultimate-awesome/README.md

 - [awesome-quickapp](https://github.com/quickappdev/awesome-quickapp) - :100:快应用开发圈资源汇总:100:.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
+- [ai-catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
+A curated list of AI tools, platforms, and resources across various domains.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
 - [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
-- [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [awesome-portugal-data](https://github.com/rgllm/awesome-portugal-data) - 🇵🇹 Lista de repositórios de dados abertos em Portugal.
 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.